anuj-singh-thakur/Transaction-Scheduler/input_output/README.txt

 -------------------

 n = enter no. of services
-m = enter no. of worker node for each services
+m = enter no. of worker node for each service

---> for each worker node enter priority_level and resource allocated.
+--> For each worker node enter priority_level and resource allocated.

 no_of_requests = enter no. of request